ethereum/ethereum-org-website/src/content/glossary/index.md

 ### soft fork {#soft-fork}

 A temporary divergence in a [blockchain](#blockchain) that occurs when the [consensus rules](#consensus-rules) become stricter.
 Contrary to a [hard fork](#hard-fork), a soft fork is backwards compatible; upgraded nodes can validate blocks created by non-upgraded nodes as long as they follow the new consensus rules.
-However, nonupgraded nodes are ultimately encouraged to download the latest version of the blockchain's software to avoid complications related to transactions.

 ### Solidity {#solidity}